 The Division grants state funds to assist historic preservation activities authorized by Section 267.0617, F.S.

-State funds consist of funds which have been appropriated by the Florida Legislature, made available from dedicated sources, or contributed from any other public or private source.
+State funds consist of funds which have been appropriated by the Florida Legislature, made available from dedicated sources or contributed from any other public or private source.

-State funds shall be used for historic preservation work approved by the Division and consistant with the applicable Preservation Standards of the Secretary of the Interior and Chapter 267 of the Florida Statutes.
+State funds shall be used for historic preservation work approved by the Division and consistent with the applicable Preservation Standards of the Secretary of the Interior and Chapter 267 of the Florida Statutes.

 To be eligible to apply to the Division for grant funding, an Applicant Organization must be a public entity governed by a county, municipality, school district, community college, college, university, or an agency of state government; or a Non-profit Organization.
 For Museum Exhibit projects, Applicant Organizations must be a governmental or non-profit Florida history museum established permanently in Florida, promoting and encouraging knowledge and appreciation of Florida history through the collection, presentation, exhibition, and interpretation of artifacts and other historical items related to Florida.
 The mission of the museum must relate directly to the history of Florida.

 State-funded Development activities for historic Religious Properties shall be limited to building exterior envelope, excluding accessibility upgrades, and structural elements of the building.
-State-funded Development activities for historic cemeteries shall be limited to work on stabilizing, cleaning and repairing historic gravemarkers and other funerary items, repairing historic fences or structures within the cemetery, and installing minimal security lighting.
+State-funded Development activities for historic cemeteries shall be limited to work on stabilizing, cleaning and repairing historic gravemarkers and other funerary items, repairing historic fences or structures within the cemetery and installing minimal security lighting.

 IV.
 ELIGIBILITY